RunLLM/gitbook/llms.md

 ```

 Note that since the operator can contain arbitrary Python code, you need to explicitly specify the
 resources required by the operator when running on Kubernetes.
-Please refer to the [LLM documentation](https://docs.aqueduct.ai/llms/)
-for the minimum requirements of each LLM.
+Please refer to the [LLM package documentation](https://docs.aqueducthq.com/api-reference/aqueduct-llm-reference/package-aqueduct-llm) for the minimum requirements of each LLM.